Kairotic/mistakes/mistakes.md

 Through the following article, we look for different ways to represent the structure of ancient weaves with contemporary source code.
-Unusually for an article in the present journal, we approach this topic from a position of naivete, as computer programmers rather than textile artists.
+Unusually for an article in the present journal, we approach this topic from a position of naivety, as computer programmers rather than textile artists.
 Accordingly, our aims are humble; to attempt to simulate certain aspects of weaving in order to greater understand its structure, and its relation to contemporary computer languages.